-The Audit Committee, which is composed of the following directors: Lawrence R. Tollenaere (Chairman), Frank V. Cahouet, Sidney R. Petersen, John C. Argue, Dwight L. Allison, Jr. and Joan T. Bok, met twice during 1993.
+The Audit Committee, which is composed of the following directors: Lawrence R. Tollenaere (Chairman), Frank V. Cahouet, Sidney R. Petersen, John C. Argue, Dwight L. Allison, Jr. and Joan T. Bok, met twice during 1995.
 The functions of the Audit Committee are to aid the directors in undertaking and fulfilling their responsibilities for financial reporting to the stockholders; to support and encourage efforts to improve the financial controls exercised by management and to ensure their adequacy for purposes of public reporting; and to provide better avenues of communication between the Board of Directors, management and the external and internal auditors.

-The Compensation Committee, which is composed of the following directors: F. Daniel Frost (Chairman), Richard M. Ferry, Sidney R. Petersen, Lawrence R. Tollenaere, Frank V. Cahouet, John C. Argue and Peter W. Mullin, met five times during 1993.
-The functions of the Compensation Committee are to review new or modified programs in the areas of executive salary and incentive compensation, deferred compensation, and stock plans; to review and make recommendations to the Board concerning management's proposed option grants, cash incentive awards and other direct and indirect compensation matters; and to monitor equal opportunity and affirmative action programs and practices.
+The Compensation and Executive Personnel Committee, which is composed of the following directors: F. Daniel Frost (Chairman), Sidney R. Petersen, Lawrence R. Tollenaere, Frank V. Cahouet and John C. Argue, met five times during 1995.
+Richard M. Ferry and Peter W. Mullin also served on this Committee during 1995.
+The functions of the Compensation and Executive Personnel Committee are to review new or modified programs in the areas of executive salary and incentive compensation, deferred compensation, and stock plans; to review and make recommendations to the Board concerning management's proposed option grants, cash incentive awards and other direct and indirect compensation matters; and to monitor equal opportunity and affirmative action programs and practices.

-The Ethics and Conflict of Interest Committee, which is composed of the following directors: Frank V. Cahouet (Chairman), John B. Slaughter, Joan T. Bok and Philip M. Neal, did not meet during 1993.
+The Ethics and Conflict of Interest Committee, which is composed of the following directors: Frank V. Cahouet (Chairman), John B. Slaughter, Joan T. Bok and Philip M. Neal, did not meet during 1995.
 The functions of the Ethics and Conflict of Interest Committee are to survey, monitor and provide counsel on a continuing basis as to the business relationships, affiliations and financial transactions of directors, officers and key employees, as they may relate to possible conflicts of interest or violations of the Company's Legal and Ethical Conduct Policy; to monitor compliance with the Foreign Corrupt Practices Act in connection with the Company's relationship to domestic and foreign governments, political parties and the agencies, instrumentalities and officials of each; and to report and make recommendations to the full Board in all instances where it is believed that possible violations of Company policy or that Act could exist.

-The Finance Committee, which is composed of the following directors: Sidney R. Petersen (Chairman), Frank V. Cahouet, F. Daniel Frost, Charles D. Miller, Richard M. Ferry, Peter W. Mullin and Philip M. Neal, did not meet during 1993.
+The Finance Committee, which is composed of the following directors: Sidney R. Petersen (Chairman), Frank V. Cahouet, F. Daniel Frost, Charles D. Miller, Richard M. Ferry, Peter W. Mullin, Dwight L. Allison, Jr. and Philip M. Neal, met once during 1995.
 The functions of the Finance Committee are to assist the Board in consideration of matters relating to the financial affairs and capital requirements of the Company; to provide an overview of the financial planning and policies of the Company; and to review proposed budgets, proposed acquisitions, bank loans and changes in the financial structure of the Company.